ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 The list below highlights the policies that can be configured with in teams:

 * Teams Policies – Teams policies defines the policy for users to discover private teams and create private channels.
-* Meeting Policies – Meeting policies define creations of meetings, audio and video, content sharing, and participant and guest permissions to meetings in Teams
+* Meeting Policies – Meeting policies define creations of meetings, audio and video, content sharing, and participant and guest permissions to meetings in Teams.
 * Live events Policies – Live events policies is used to globally broadcast departmental meeting via teams.
 * Messaging Policies – Messaging policies defines behaviour of messages in Teams.
 The policy defines user capability in sending, editing, deleting, voice messages, and using giphy, stickers, URL preview and translator.
 * Teams App – Teams apps policy defines the list of apps that can be used in Teams.
 Microsoft Teams provides Microsoft published apps and third-party apps that can be used in Microsoft Teams.
 Agency can control creation of custom apps in Teams.